 After you establish a collegial relationship with some bloggers in your niche, you may even be afforded the opportunity to write a guest post.
 As the name implies, a guest post is when a blogger invites another writer to share an article on their site.
 This can be a great way to gain new fans and perhaps even branch out to a slightly different audience.
 It should be noted that, since guest posts can also boost SEO, there are plenty who cold email bloggers begging for a shot.
 While this may work in a few cases, it’s typically frowned upon.
 Instead look for blogs that openly accept guest post inquiries (and follow all of their directions for applying!) or stick to asking bloggers you have a personal relationship with for opportunities.

 Are you an expert on a certain topic?
 Well, you can put that specialized knowledge to use assisting a fellow writer and perhaps earning a link back to your site at the same time.
 How?
 It’s called Help a Reporter Out — or HARO for short.

-You can open a HARO account as a source for free and sign-up for emails that will let you know what topics reporters need tips for.
+You can open a HARO account for free and sign-up for emails that will let you know what topics reporters need tips for.
 If you find one that applies, you can send the reporter your “pitch” by answering their questions and providing your contact info.
 In some cases, a writer might just use the quote you sent and send you an email when it’s posted (or not — apparently some bloggers only find out they’ve been quoted when Googling themselves) while other times the reporter might contact you with additional questions.

 Like most things, perfecting your HARO pitch is a skill.
 Luckily, given the popularity of the site, you can find great tips to try out.
 But, if nothing else, just make sure that (once again) you’re following all of the directions that the inquiring reporter lays out.